design-group/internal.docker.azure-sql/readme.md

 ### Simulated Data Insertion

 This image will automatically insert simulated data into the database if the `INSERT_SIMULATED_DATA` environment variable is set to `true`.
 This is useful for testing purposes, but should not be used in production.
 To make these files available to the image, you can mount a volume to `/simulated-data`.
-The files should be in the format `table_name.csv` and should be comma separated.
-The first line of the file should be the column names.
-The files should be mounted in the `/simulated-data` directory.
-For example, if you have a file named `users.csv` that you want to insert into the `users` table, you would mount the file to `/simulated-data/users.csv`.
+The files should be in the `.sql` format and contain any necessary `INSERT` statements.
+The files will be executed in alphabetical order.

 ### Environment Variables